A grasshopper landed on the sidewalk while Jenny was jumping rope.

 You could also write about the grasshopper's colors blending, or camouflaging with the sidewalk.

-You could also describe how abnormal the grasshopper looks, almost like something out of sci-fi space games and movies.
+You could also describe how abnormal the grasshopper looks.

 Let' say you think it was lucky that Jenny had good eyes and was able to see the grasshopper in order to avoid crushing it with her feet or slashing it with her rope.
 You could write about this aspect of the story as well.